-Professor Nora Newcombe is a Professor of Psychology at Temple University and Principal Investigator of the Spatial Intelligence and Learning Center (SILC), headquartered at Temple University and involving Northwestern University, the University of Chicago and the University of Pennsylvania as primary partners.
+Professor Nora Newcombe is the Laura H. Carnell Professor of Psychology at Temple University and Principal Investigator of the Spatial Intelligence and Learning Center (SILC), headquartered at Temple University and involving Northwestern University, the University of Chicago and the University of Pennsylvania as primary partners.
 Professor Newcombe completed her degree majoring in psychology at Antioch College and received her Ph.D.at Harvard University in Psychology and Social Relations.
 Professor Newcombe has served as Editor of the Journal of Experimental Psychology: General and as Associate Editor of Psychological Bulletin, as well as on numerous editorial boards and grant review panels.
 She is currently an Associate Editor for Cognitive Psychology and Cognitive Research: Principles and Implications.
-Her Academic Honors include the Distinguished Scientific Contributions Award from the Society for Research in Child Development, the William James Fellow Award from APS, and the George Miller Award and the G. Stanley Hall Awards from APA, the Award for Distinguished Service to Psychological Science, also from APA, and the Women in Cognitive Science Mentor Award.
+Her Academic Honors include the Distinguished Scientific Contributions Award from the Society for Research in Child Development, the William James Fellow Award from APS, the George Miller Award and the G. Stanley Hall Awards from APA, the Award for Distinguished Service to Psychological Science, also from APA, and the Women in Cognitive Science Mentor Award.
 She is a fellow of four divisions of the American Psychological Association (General, Experimental, Developmental, and Psychology of Women), of the American Psychological Society, and of the American Association for the Advancement of Science, and has been a Visiting Professor at the University of Pennsylvania, Princeton, and the Wissenschaftskolleg in Berlin.
 She is a member of the American Academy of Arts and Sciences and the Society of Experimental Psychologists.
 Professor Newcombe has authored over 200 papers and book chapters.

 Professor Mary Hegarty